 How to Write Good By Ryan Higa

 Does your kid have a writing streak?
 Do you see him making a mark for himself in the field of creative writing?
 Well, we’ve got just the book for you.
 You see, How To Write Good by author Ryan Higa, introduces your child to many aspects of art and visualisation, and bringing stories to life.
-The tips and techniques discussed by the author in this Children’s book, are applicable to both kids and grown up writers as well.
+The tips and techniques discussed by the author in this Children’s book, apply to both kids and grown-up writers as well.
 What can we ask for more?
 The book taps into the creative parts of the brain by drafting interesting memoirs and making a huge impact in the creative streaks we all have.
-The book is a must read for its witty humour, smart intakes, life hacks and more.
+The book is a must-read for its witty humour, smart intakes, life hacks and more.

 She Persisted: 13 American Women Who Changed the World By Chelsea Clinton

 This book, an ode to the revolutionary movements which marked the American history over the centuries is an effective way of propagating history and feminism at the same time.
 These collections of short stories make the book She persisted by Chelsea Clinton, one of the best Children’s books we have on the market today.
 The book is important both for its historical importance, it’s incredible victories, and more importantly for its leading women, who stand as an inspiration for every one of us.
 The power of human endeavour shines through these pages, and your kids will love the book for its value.

 American women who persisted despite obstacles or negative societal expectations.
 It includes iconic figures like Harriet Tubman, as well as relatively unsung women like garment industry labour organiser Clara Lemlich.
 Clinton includes women of various races from different eras and a wide span of professional fields, as well as one woman with a disability (Helen Keller).
 The profiles, which are warmed up considerably by the lovely, affecting art, encourage girls to “remember these women.
 They persisted and so should you.”